nalexai/ecoshift/README.md

 Ecowallets also uses [Chainlink](https://chain.link/) oracles to update the community whitelist according to external data.

-The smart contract was also deployed to the Polygon Mumbai Testnet and can be found at the address0 `xDF2D882C2130bb1421eE419F75eb051e7057888e`.
+The smart contract was also deployed to the Polygon Mumbai Testnet and can be found at the address `0xDF2D882C2130bb1421eE419F75eb051e7057888e`.

 The user interface can be found in `/app` folder and is built using the `streamlit`c python library.
 It is only used for demonstration purposes as it is not connected to the smart contract.